ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    1. Network user requests for confidential computing resource to the network M/OC.

    2. TAM in M/OC orchestrates confidential computing device to undertake the request.

    3. Network user deploys UA in REE.

    4. TAM requests remote attestation to the TEEP Agent, TEEP Agent then response the evidence to TAM.
-The TAM works as the relying party and forward the attestation result to network user.
+The TAM works as the relying party as in RATs architecture.

-   5. Network user transfers encrypted TA and PD to TAM.
-Then TAM transfers this package to TEEP Agent.
-Network user creates secure channel with TEEP agent (via TAM) and transfers the decryption key to TEEP agent.
+   5. Network user creates secure channel with TEEP Agent and transfers the TA and PD package to TEEP Agent.

-   6. TEEP agent decrypts this package and deploys TA and PD.
+   6. TEEP Agent decrypts this package and deploys TA and PD.

     +-------------+--------------------------------------------------+